Image taken from http://toxsci.oxfordjournals.org/content/58/2/350/F1.expansion.html

 The health effects of exposure to phthalates may include lower sperm counts, endocrine disruption, cancer, and negative impacts on the developing male reproductive system.
 Phthalate metabolites have also been detected in the urine of women with breast cancer (Breast Cancer Fund).

 "A 2012 study examined whether or not there is a relationship between urinary levels of nine different phthalates and the incidence of breast cancer.
 In this study, urinary phthalate metabolites were detected in 82 percent of the women, whether or not they had been diagnosed with breast cancer.
 Monoethyl phthalate (MEP), a urinary metabolite of the parent compound diethyl phthalate (DEP; often used in fragrance), was elevated in women with breast cancer.
 This association was most profound in pre-menopausal women.
-Metabolites of two other common phthalates (butyl benzyl phthalate, BBP; and di-n-octyl phthalate, DOP) were negatively associated with breast cancer risk in this study (Lopez-Carrillo, 2010)."
+Metabolites of two other common phthalates (butyl benzyl phthalate, BBP; and di-n-octyl phthalate, DOP) were negatively associated with breast cancer risk in this study (Lopez-Carrillo, 2010)."How can you avoid phthalates?
+The folks are Safer Chemicals Healthy Families have provided some excellent tips!

 "1.
 There’s no sure-fire way to completely avoid phthalates until Congress passes legislation that will require chemical manufacturers to demonstrate that their products are safe before they end up in our lotions, dashboards, and bodies.